Skip to content

 Credit: Sarah Petersen for Portland Bureau of Transportation

-Portland’s bike-share program Biketown has partnered with local bike rental company Kerr Bikes to create Adaptive Biketown, a program dedicated to increasing access to bicycles for those with disabilities.
+Portland’s bike-share program Biketown partnered with local bike rental company Kerr Bikes to create Adaptive Biketown, a program dedicated to increasing access to bicycles for those with disabilities.
 Rental options include hand-powered bikes, foot-powered bikes and multi-user bikes.
 The program also offers accessory rentals like calf support pedals, special grips and self-balancing pedals.

 Renting a bike is as simple as visiting the Adaptive Biketown website, selecting your bicycle or accessory and entering the date and time for your rental.
 Bicycles can then be picked up at Kerr Bikes in Southeast Portland from 10 a.m. to 6 p.m.
 Friday through Sunday.
 (If you need to rent a bike outside of those hours, special requests are considered.)